Avg: 3.7 from 27 votes

 P8) The Crux.
 A steep LF dihedral with a crack that varies from fingers to fists.
 Ideal belay is at a poor stance after turning a small roof towards the end of the steep section.
 If you're like me, you may only have one cam and a few nuts left after leading this beast and may have to belay wherever possible.
 5.10d 40m.

 P10) Up an easy section of slab to a large triangular roof.
 Place a piece in the roof with a long sling, then step down a few feet until your hands can reach the lip on the left side.
-Crank over the lip and up towards a stance belay with small gear and a fixed pin or two.
+Crank over the lip and up towards a stance belay with small gear and a fixed pin or two (pins are gone, but there are good spots for some tiny gear).
 A short pitch, 5.6/7, 20?m.

 P11&12) I linked these two (accidentally) with a 60m rope.
-A few thin moves off the belay leads to fun and juggy 5.6 face climbing left around the arete past a very old bolt.
+A few thin moves off the belay leads to fun and juggy 5.6 face climbing left around the arete past a very old bolt which sticks out very far.
 Climb past a small ledge (possible belay) and choose between a short squeeze on the left or unprotected 5.5ish face just to the right.
 Gear belay from a comfy ledge.
 5.8/9, 50+m.

 P14) An A0 move off the belay (or 5.11+) leads to a knobby 5.7 face with two bolts.
 Above this, easy terrain leads to the "Shark's Fin", a wildly exposed perched boulder on the narrow ridgeline.
 Climb up and over the fin to a massive ledge and belay from boulders.

 Descent beta: The "standard" summertime descent heads up the ridge (climber's left) to a long scree-filled gully along the left side of the buttress.
-In April, this gulley was active with small avalanches throughout the day, so we opted to take a long descent down the north ridge, eventually contouring back south into the main drainage.
+Alternatively, a long and convoluted descent down the north ridge is possible, eventually contouring back south into the main drainage towards the base.

 Gear: Double rack from #0 TCU to #3 camalot, set of nuts.
 A #4 camalot was handy on the P8 crux.
 Many long slings.
 Nearly all of the protection bolts on this route have been replaced by the ASCA.
 The last two bolts on the A0 ladder (P5) are 1969 originals!
 One buttonhead with leeper hanger, and another 1/4" stud with homemade aluminum hanger and square nut!